12 Biology

 SACE Website: https://www.sace.sa.edu.au/web/biology

-• Stage 1 Biology A and/or Biology B
+• Stage 1 Biology A and/or Biology B (this is strongly recommended)

 • Stage 1 Psychology A and/or Psychology B